Inheritance Protection Trust

 3. How is the Inheritance Protection Trust established?

-4. Who should serve as Trustee?
+4. Who should serve as the trustee?

-A common drafting option is to name the beneficiary as initial trustee and grant the beneficiary a power to resign and appoint an independent trustee.
+A common drafting option is to name the beneficiary as initial trustee and grant the beneficiary the power to resign and appoint an independent trustee.
 This gives the beneficiary the discretion to choose the level of creditor protection desired.

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman provides legal counsel in the areas of estate planning, estate administration, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, the nation’s premiere organization of estate planning attorneys.

-An Inheritance Protection Trust is an irrevocable trust established through a deceased person’s estate plan typically for benefit of a surviving child.
-Although the term “Inheritance Protection Trust” could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible adult beneficiary who is willing and able to manage an inheritance.
+An Inheritance Protection Trust is an irrevocable trust established by a deceased person’s estate plan typically for the benefit of a surviving child.
+Although the term Inheritance Protection Trust could generally describe many types of beneficiary trusts, it usually refers to a trust established for a responsible adult beneficiary who is willing and able to manage an inheritance.
 This type of trust is usually drafted to continue for the lifetime of the beneficiary (or until all assets have been spent), rather than end at a predetermined time or age of the beneficiary.

-The beneficiary is usually named as sole trustee of the trust and is given the right to name an independent trustee, if desired; thus, an Inheritance Protection Trust is commonly described as a “beneficiary-controlled trust.”
+The beneficiary is usually named as the sole trustee of the trust and is given the right to name an independent trustee, if desired; thus, an Inheritance Protection Trust is commonly described as a “beneficiary-controlled trust.”

 2. What are the benefits of an Inheritance Protection Trust?